Protopopys/cscart-sandbox/README.rst

   * ``root`` - user name; the password is the value of the ``${MYSQL_RPASS}`` variable in the ENV file.

-* If a wildcard certificate by Selectel or Cloudflare is used instead, then the addresses are the values of the variables in the ENV file:
+* **If a wildcard certificate by Selectel or Cloudflare is used instead**, then the addresses are the values of the variables in the ENV file:

   * ``PHP56_ADDRESS`` - a subdomain for PHP 5.6 - nginx + php-fpm 5.6